Why might you want to learn how to read tarot cards?

 My very first self-reading was so eerily accurate that I literally jumped back from the spread and had a moment of, “Oh my gosh, am I a witch now?
 What have I done?
 Have I unleashed some dark force that is going to follow me around forever?”
 Then I calmed down enough to meditate on the cards in order to really understand what my soul and the Spirit guides were trying to tell me about myself.
 In fact, to illustrate, I’ll tell you exactly how my first Tarot reading went.

-It was September 15, 2018 (I know this because I keep a Tarot Journal).
 Having gotten serious about paying down our debt, my husband and I had started keeping a monthly budget and tracking our expenses.
 Our financial situation was weighing heavily on my mind.

 Winding down a business that wasn’t speaking to me anymore and teaching part-time meant my income was in flux.
 I was also in the throes of depression, which I’ve been battling on and off for about a decade now.
 So, I was beating myself up about how I was failing at life and how I was supposed to be a millionaire by now and I can’t believe we’re talking about limiting Starbucks and dining out to once a week and I was feeling awful.
 My law school loans were well beyond six figures and I remember uttering the words, “I just need to give up the idea that I am ever going to own a home.
 I’m so embarrassed.”